NASM vs NSCA Which is the better Cert organization?

 Also if you are interested, here is the youtube comparison I made a few years back.
-Most of the assertion hold true to this day.
+Most of the assertion still hold true to this day.

 I believe that NASM does a much better job of assessing the muscular imbalances of individuals and designing a progressive exercise routine that is safe and effective.

 It all comes down to what type of clients you would like to train once you are certified as a trainer.

 If you are mostly going to be working with high school or college athletes, you should consider getting certified through NSCA and then their more advanced certification, the CSCS.

 Another excellent option for training athletes is getting certified through NASM and then going on to their PES (performance enhancement specialist) certification.

 Overall, I would have to give the best certification trophy to NASM for this comparison article.
 I hope you learned something from my NSCA vs NASM article!